Carry out damping down and turning over: Wildfire

 Once a fire has been contained it is important to extinguish all remaining burning material, using appropriate firefighting media, especially near the outer edge of the fire perimeter, where burning material may be lying within unburnt fuel.
 Once the outer perimeter has been secured, personnel should work inwards, exposing and extinguishing hot spots or burning fuel as they go.
 Personnel must walk with great care to prevent them from sinking into holes left by the fire and also to guard against flames that might flare up.

 To secure the area, existing control lines may be strengthened or new ones constructed.
-Pockets of remaining fuel can also be burned out using controlled burns (see Control Measure: Consider appropriate fire suppression tactics and develop and implement a tactical plan for further information).
+Pockets of remaining fuel can also be burned out using controlled burns (refer to Consider appropriate fire suppression tactics and develop and implement a tactical plan for further information).
 In cases of ground fuel fires, especially in peatlands, specially designed deep penetration lances can be used to suppress any remaining ground fires during the damping down and turning over stage.
 When using deep penetration lances, the nozzle should be jabbed into the smoking ground and water applied until the peat takes on the appearance of porridge – a sign that it is saturated with water.
 This ground piercing should be continued until the fire has been extinguished.

 Excavation may be needed to expose the ground fuel fire or to create a fuel break.
 Depending on the depth of the ground fire this can be achieved by personnel using hand tools.
 Other specialist equipment for carrying out damping down and turning over, includes: